 Slice strawberries, and mix all berries very gently with sugar, rum and nutmeg.
 Taste – you may want a touch more sugar if the berries aren’t sweet.
 Chill for up to two hours, and at least one.

 - 1 tablespoon powdered sugar, or taste

 - Vanilla, rum or Grand Marnier, about a teaspoon or so.

 Whip cream until soft peaks form.
 Add rest of ingredients and whip until stiff peaks form.
 This needs to be a substantial stiffness or it will not support the top of the dessert and berries.

-Berry Sauce – if you don’t care to use the sauce, just use the juices from the berries, or even a blueberry syrup cut with Grand Marnier and a bit of water, if needed.
+if you don’t care to use the sauce, just use the juices from the berries, or a blueberry syrup cut with Grand Marnier and a bit of water, if needed.